 - Making the most of winter

 Eating well in winter

 Cancer treatment, such as chemotherapy, can affect your appetite; you may not feel like eating, let alone eating well.
-But aim to follow the Mediterranean diet principles, as far as possible, and you’ll be taking a major step forward.
+But aim to follow the Mediterranean diet (lick her for more information about the Mediterranean diet) principles, as far as possible, and you’ll be taking a major step forward.